syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.MVC/items.md

 {% endhighlight %}
 {% endtabs %}

-## Popup width
+## Setting popup width

 You can use the [PopupWidth](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_PopupWidth) property to set the width of the popup list.
-By default, the popup width set based on the width of the component.
+By default, the popup width is determined by the width of the control.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}